Search by category, archive or keyword

 What Is Recovery Monitoring for Addiction Treatment?

-The Recovery Monitoring and Aftercare Compliance Program from Family First Intervention is a way to ensure that a recovery plan and set of recovery goals are established, and that the individual receiving treatment sticks to those goals throughout all phases of treatment.
+The Recovery Monitoring and Aftercare Compliance Program from Family First Intervention is a way to ensure that a recovery plan, as well as a set of recovery goals, are established and that the individual receiving treatment sticks to those goals throughout all phases of treatment.

 Addiction Treatment Is a Financial Investment

-Given that there is a big investment of time, money and emotion during rehabilitation, it is only sensible that families will want to ensure that they get the most out of their investment.
+Given the significant investment of time, money, and emotion during rehabilitation, it is only sensible that families will want to ensure that they get the most out of their investment.

-With addiction treatment, the return on the investment is seeing a family member get the most out of his or her treatment time and becoming a happier, sober person.
-For this reason, families can look at the recovery monitoring program as an added layer that helps to ensure that their investment into rehab services pays off.
+With addiction treatment, the return on the investment is seeing a family member get the most out of his or her treatment time and become a happier, sober person.
+For this reason, families can look at the recovery monitoring program as an added layer that helps to ensure that their investment in rehab services pays off.

 What Is Included in Family First Intervention’s Recovery Monitoring Program?